 Unsure of what path to take?
 Try Traitify

-For Non-Student Job Seekers, click the county where you live.
+For Job Seekers, click the county where you live.

-For Students (K-12 and RCC) click on the “Try Traitify – Students” button.
+For Schools (Middle/High School and RCC) click on the “Try Traitify – Schools” button.

 Traitify is a quick (just a couple of minutes!) picture based assessment providing feedback on personality traits, preferences and possible career paths.